 ● The same for animation; overly complicated sequences will only appear showy, and likely make users feel that their time isn’t valued.

 ● A strong background color or even a background image can be good options.
 However, if your splash screen features an animation, a basic solid or gradient background will likely work better, providing a clean canvas against which the action can take place.

 ● Ask a developer what’s the absolute minimum number of tasks an app must carry out on boot-up, and they’ll likely provide you with a list as long as your arm.
 Stay firm, and insist that this be reduced to only a handful of key tasks, with all the others taking place once the app is running.

 ● If you really want to produce a more complex intro sequence with flashy animation and special effects, keep this for only the first time that the user starts up the app, switching to a more simple version for all subsequent occasions.

-In Framer you can replicate a splash screen by using the out-of-the-box Video Default Component.
+In Framer you can make a splash screen by using the out-of-the-box Video Default Component.
 Start by creating two screens using the Screen tool.
-The first screen is where your video will play, and the second will be the screen it transitions to.
+The first screen is where your video will play, and the second will be the screen to which it transitions.
 Next, insert the Video component from the Insert Menu.
 Place the Video component on the first screen and upload a video from your computer or link one from a URL.